 To achieve the kind of sartorial elegance of which Tommy Shelby would approve, simply slip your t-bar through your middle button hole and slip your pocket watch into your jacket pocket.
 Alternatively, go for the Humphrey Bogart look by securing your watch chain to your pants waistband and popping the watch into your front pocket.

 Are you a pocket watch aficionado?
 We’d love to hear how you wear your watch and chain.
-Just head over to our Facebook page and leave us a message.
+Let us know in the comments below.